uw-thalesians/perceptia-servers/infrastructure/local/README.md

         `./localStartExample.ps1 -CleanUp`

+        To stop the backend and remove database volumes run the script with the options `-CleanUp` and `-ResetAllDbVolumes`

+        `./localStartExample.ps1 -CleanUp -RemoveAllDbVolumes`

 ### Comand Line Options

 `-CleanUp` (Switch) when used, stops the services started by docker stack deploy, default false